Core Concepts

 A task includes:

-Tasks inherit everything from the pinned agent version, which in turn inherits the pinned container version.
+Tasks inherit everything from the pinned agent version, including its runtime image.
 Per-task overrides let you adjust settings for a single run without modifying the agent itself.

 -H "Authorization: Bearer ac_live_..." \